fjelltopp/unaids_etl/README.md

 # unaids_etl
 ETL scripts to be used in UNAIDS.
+There are two scripts in the repo:
+1. `adr_dhis2_geodata_etl.py` to fetch geographic area information from DHIS2
+2. 'adr_dhis2_pivot_table_etl.py` to fetch program data (anc/art) from DHIS2's pivot tables

+## Run the scripts:
+### Environment setup:
 1. Go inside the unaids_etl project directory
     ```
     cd unaids_etl
-1. Create venv for your etl and activate it.
+2. Create venv for your etl and activate it.
     ```
     # Linux/Mac
     python -m venv venv